Minneapolis: Dakota homeland

 Two Indigenous nations inhabited the area now called Minneapolis.
-Archaeologists have evidence that since 1000 A.D., they were the Dakota (one half of the Sioux nation), and, after the 1700s, the Ojibwe (also known as Chippewa, members of the Anishinaabe nations).
+Archaeologists have evidence that since 1000 AD, they were the Dakota (one half of the Sioux nation), and, after the 1700s, the Ojibwe (also known as Chippewa, members of the Anishinaabe nations).
 Dakota people have different stories to explain their creation.
 One widely accepted story says the Dakota emerged from Bdóte, the confluence of the Minnesota and Mississippi rivers.
 Dakota are the only inhabitants of the Minneapolis area who claimed no other land; they have no traditions of having immigrated.
 In 1680, cleric Louis Hennepin, who was probably the first European to see the Minneapolis waterfall the Dakota people call Owámniyomni, renamed it the Falls of St. Anthony of Padua for his patron saint.